zhangyumingsh/kernel-rk/Documentation/media/uapi/dvb/video_types.rst

 changed or if playback is stopped.
 Otherwise, the last picture will be displayed. play_state indicates if the video is currently frozen, stopped, or being played back.
-The stream_source corresponds to the selected source for the video stream.
+The stream_source corresponds to the seleted source for the video stream.
 It can come either from the demultiplexer or from memory.
 The video_format indicates the aspect ratio (one of 4:3 or 16:9) of the currently played video stream.
 Finally, display_format corresponds to the selected cropping mode in